opendri/opendri.github.com/guide/chapter2.md

 Open Data for Resilience (OpenDRI) builds the capacity of nations to collate and collect the data necessary for impact and risk modeling.
 Among the several intended impacts is improved targeting of investments for mitigating the effects of disasters.
 An OpenDRI project offers a menu of DRM tactics for building high-resolution exposure data with collective action, including:

 1. **Collation of Open Government Risk Data (OGRD) and publication in an open geodata catalogue**.
 Data about the exposure of a nation to natural hazards are often fragmented across multiple institutions, often under policies that hinder the aggregation of those data into more comprehensive models.
-GIS and DMS platforms that enable this kind of aggregation are also rare and (until recently) were very expensive.
+GIS and Data Management System (DMS) platforms that enable this kind of aggregation are also rare and (until recently) were very expensive.

 2. **Collection of Exposure Data with Participatory Mapping**.
 In many places, there exist no geospatial database of the built infrastructure that aggregates key attributes about its vintage, construction materials, height, or elevation.
 OpenDRI works with communities to build this asset database from the bottom-up using low-cost participatory mapping techniques, where collection and curation of the data is done by the communities that those data describe.